jasonwoodard/rustbelt/docs/rust-belt-cli-documentation.md

 ## Output

 The solver prints the resulting itinerary as JSON, including a `runTimestamp` field for tracking when the plan was generated.
 If `--out` is specified, the JSON is also written to the provided path.
 Supplying `--kml` emits a KML representation to the given file or to stdout when no file is provided.
 Using `--csv` saves a CSV of all store stops.
 Passing `--html` writes an HTML itinerary to the given file or stdout; templates can be customized via `emitHtml`.

+The HTML renderer embeds the required stylesheet and decision-support script directly in the document.
+Opening the file in a browser works without network access because no external fonts, CDNs, or runtime fetches are required.

 After emitting the JSON, the CLI prints a one-line summary that includes any binding or violated limits (e.g., `binding=maxStops | violations=none`).
 See the [constraint diagnostics](rust-belt-output-guide.md#constraint-diagnostics) section of the output guide for definitions and examples of these diagnostics.